 Karrimor’s new running shoes feature D30 shock absorption technology to lower the impact when running against the road, teamed with gel technology to the rear and forefoot to help lessen impact and a clutch counter to the heel for more ride control and stability.
 Basically really comfortable and lessen impact thus preventing injury!

 Hmm, I thought.
 A nice sturdy shoe, maybe I can try them without orthotics and no longer squeak my way round the neighbourhood.
-Sadly, that wasn’t to be as I’ll explain, but they are still a nice basic shoe to run in – especially, in my opinion, if you’re just starting out.
+Sadly, that wasn’t to be as I’ll explain in the slightly unorthodox review that follows, the Karrimor D30 are still a nice basic shoe to run in – especially, in my opinion, if you’re just starting out and don’t want to spend a fortune on super swanky shoes.
 Here’s what I found….

 1) The ones they sent me were white – very, very white – for normal people this probably isn’t an issue but they do scream NEW TRAINERS I’M WEARING NEW, SHINY, TRAINERS.
 I’d prefer a darker colourway.